Running and Debugging Node.js

 In the Edit Log Files Aliases dialog that opens, type the alias name to show in the list of log entries and specify the location of the log file.
 Select whether you want to show all files that this pattern covers or only the last one.

 Click OK to return to Node.js Run/Debug Configuration dialog, where the new log file is added to the list.
 Select the Is Active checkbox next to it.
 To skip the previous content, select the Skip Content checkbox.

 To enable saving the console output to a log file, select the Save console output to file checkbox and specify the file location.

 console.log() statements.
 You can do many things that will help you explore the code and understand where the bug is.
 In the Debug tool window, you can view the call stack and the variables in their current state, evaluate expressions in the editor, and step through the code.

-Debugging a remote application: in this mode, your application is running in a remote environment in the debug mode and PyCharm attaches to a running process.
-PyCharm recognizes
+Attach the debugger to an already running application.
+In this case, your application is already running in the debug mode and PyCharm attaches to a running process.

 Select the newly created Node.js configuration from the Select run/debug configuration list on the toolbar and click next to it.
 The Debug Tool Window opens.

 Perform the steps that will trigger the execution of the code with the breakpoints.

 Switch to PyCharm, where the controls of the Debug tool window are now enabled.
 Proceed with the debugging session — step through the breakpoints, switch between frames, change values on-the-fly, examine a suspended program, evaluate expressions, and set watches.